Cairn Gorm

 Cairn Gorm (An Càrn Gorm) is a mountain in the Scottish Highlands.
 It is part of the Cairngorms range and wider Grampian Mountains.
 With a summit elevation of 1245 m above sea level, Cairn Gorm is classed as a Munro and is the sixth-highest mountain in the British Isles.
 The high, broad domed summit overlooking Strathspey is one of the most readily identifiable mountains from the nearby town and regional centre of Aviemore.
 Although it shares its name with the Cairngorm mountains, Ben Macdui is the highest mountain in the range.

+The highest official wind speed in the UK was in 1986 when a 173 mph gust was recorded at Cairn Gorm.

 Since the 1960s over 600 ha of the north-western slopes of the mountain in Coire Cas and Coire na Ciste have been developed for alpine skiing.
 The ski lift infrastructure includes a funicular railway in Coire Cas.
 The corrie south of Coire Cas, Coire an t-Sneachda, is separated from the ski area by a ridge known as Fiacaill a' Choire Chais.
 The southern slopes of Cairn Gorm overlook the remote Loch Avon (pronounced Loch A'an).

 Etymology

 The mountain shares its name with the wider Cairngorms mountain range and the Cairngorms National Park of which it is a part.
-This is despite that it is neither the highest nor the most prominent mountain in the range.
+Despite this it is neither the highest nor the most prominent mountain in the range.
 The Cairngorms mountain range was historically known as Am Monadh Ruadh, a Scottish Gaelic name meaning The Red Hills.
 The Scottish Gaelic Gorm means "blue" in English; but when describing vegetation can mean "green" or "greening", so Cairn Gorm can mean either Blue Cairn or Green Cairn.